Human Error (Star Trek: Voyager): Plot

 Seven begins to have difficulty separating the events on the holodeck from that on the real ship; she interrupts Torres during a situation in Engineering to present her with a baby shower gift, mimics some of the behavior she had towards the holodeck Chakotay with the real version, and becomes short-tempered at Icheb.
 As a result, she fails to complete her assignment, and Voyager is rocked by an explosion from another warhead, closer than the last.
 Janeway speaks to Seven, seeing that she is distracted, and has Chakotay keep watch on her.
 Seven goes to the holodeck to break up with the virtual Chakotay, but she suddenly feels pain from her implants, and calls for the Doctor.
 The Doctor appears in the holodeck, sees the program that she is running, and then has her transported to Sick Bay.
 After some operations, Seven regains consciousness, and tells the Doctor she plans to delete that program.
 The Doctor encourages her to continue exploring her humanity, and explains that she just needs to find the balance between her personal life and her duties.

 Seven returns to Astrometrics and completes her assignment; they discover a series of warheads approaching Voyager but are able to safely evade them without damage to the ship.
 Later, the Doctor tells Seven that he believes her Borg implants short-circuited as a failsafe that would be triggered if a drone ever gained back their emotions.
 He suggests he could remove them after a long series of surgeries, but Seven declines, believing it necessary to keep her focus on her duties.
 When she later encounters Chakotay, he invites her to a dinner party for the senior crew that even Tuvok is attending, but she declines and walks away.

 Reception

+Negative

-In 2015, a Star Trek: Voyager binge-watching guide by WIRED suggested skipping this episode.
+In 2015, a Star Trek: Voyager binge-watching guide by Wired suggested skipping this episode.

+Positive

 In 2017, Screen Rant ranked "Human Error" the tenth best romantic episode of Star Trek, in a story that mixes a holodeck driven fantasy with daily life aboard a starship.

 SyFy recommended this episode for their Seven of Nine binge-watching guide.